Chapter 8:

 “That damn Saito plane landed and you guys act like it’s the freakin’ King of England!”

 “Dahling, please.
-Look, sure Saito is important, but I verk for Parson's in California.
-Ja, dat Parson’s.
-Saito is NOTHING without us.
-Call my boss in Pasadena, they vill compensate Saigon Air, and you.
-But you need to call dis number, you need to get us a plane, and get it NOW!"
+Look, sure Saito is important, but I verk for Parsons in California.
+Ja, dat Parsons.
+They vill compensate Saigon Air—and you.
+But you need to call dis number, you need to get us a plane, and get it now!”

-The German man likely tried to seem a reasonable man, but things seem different when you are 144cm Mã Thái Hà, facing a 1.88m Venice Beach bodybuilder jabbing his finger at you.
+The German man likely tried to seem reasonable, but things seemed different when you were 144 cm Mã Thái Hà, facing a 1.88 m Venice Beach bodybuilder jabbing his finger at you.
 The attendant maintained her composure while pressing the silent alarm under her desk.

 Lisa threw up her hands.

-As Ludvig and the attendant argued, the sun-kissed woman impatiently tapped her manicured hooves against the carpet, while angrily gnawing on a piece of bubble gum to distract herself.
-The fiery socialite came from Arcadia, a hedonistic land of wild song, endless sunshine, orgiastic violence, bottomless wine, and incorrigible women.
-Though similar things are said about the rest of LA County as well.
-She looked out with growing contempt at the Japanese man walking through the special gate.
+As Ludvig and the attendant argued, the sun-kissed woman impatiently tapped her manicured hooves against the carpet, angrily gnawing on a piece of bubble gum.
+The fiery socialite came from Arcadia, a hedonistic land of wild song, endless sunshine, orgiastic violence, bottomless wine, and incorrigible women—though similar things are said about the rest of LA County as well.
+She looked on with growing contempt at the Japanese man walking through the special gate.

-Kente slides through the lane while the Guards form up on the each side of the gate waiting for him to go through.
-Kente shows his Black badge, and ID to Dỗ Vân An, 48 year old custom’s officer.
-The woman barely looks up from her game of solitaire to acknowledge him.
+Kente slid through the lane while the guards formed up on each side, waiting for him to pass.
+He showed his black badge and ID to Dỗ Vân An, a 48-year-old customs officer.
+The woman barely looked up from her game of solitaire.

 “Did you bring your passport?”